AlejandroBlanco2001/DjangoTest/challenge.md

 ```

 # How to make request

+>[!IMPORTANT]
+> You must Register and Login, this will automatically set the token for the other requests

 Inside of this repository there is a Collection V2 from Postman that you can use it, to check the available request, examples of the payload and execute them.